zahidkizmaz/decimify/README.md

 **decimify** aims to solve this problem by automatically converting many common formats into python `Decimal`.

-decimify does not have any external dependencies.
-It uses builtin python functions to convert string representation of numbers to decimal.
+Without having any external dependencies.
+It uses builtin python functions to convert string representation of numbers to Decimal.

 ## Installation